nidu/vscode-copy-json-path/README.md

 - `extension.copyJsonPath.nonQuotedKeyRegex`: regex that tests whether key in path can be used without quotes.
 If key matches - key is not quoted.
 Use it if you want to have path `a.b-c` instead of `a[\"b-c\"]` for example.
 If you want all keys to be escaped - use regex that doesn't match anything, e.g. single space ` ` will only match single space, which is very rare object key (you can go more complicated like `a{1000}`).
 Default is `^[a-zA-Z$_][a-zA-Z\\d$_]*$`.

+- `extension.copyJsonPath.putFileNameInPath`: boolean to set if the file name should be in the path.
+Default is `false`.

+- `extension.copyJsonPath.prefixSeparator`: string separator to put between the prefix and the path.
+Default is `:`.

 ## Linux dependency

 xclip